Necessary negotiation know-how

 "John Wade is an exceptional instructor with years of academic and practical experience that has honed his presentation."

 "Excellent materials.
 Unparalleled in depth and usefulness."

-Law Society of BC CPD Hours: 6 hours (a minimum of 1 hour will involve aspects of professional responsibility and ethics, client care and relations, and/or practice management)
+Law Society of BC CPD Hours: 6.25 hours (this course will contain a minimum of 1 hour pertaining to professional responsibility and ethics, client care and relations, and/or practice management)

 Professor John Wade — Professor Emeritus, Bond University, Queensland, Australia

-Registration includes an electronic and print copy of the workshop materials.
+Registration includes an electronic copy of the workshop materials.